-To support the National Science Foundation's (NSF) goal of strengthening the research base that informs investments in STEM workforce preparation and development at the postsecondary level, the RAND Corporation is conducting an innovative, multi-method study of the ShaleNET Program.
+To support the National Science Foundation's (NSF) goal of strengthening the research base that informs investments in STEM workforce preparation and development at the postsecondary level, RAND is conducting an innovative, multi-method study of the ShaleNET Program.

 As ShaleNET is a conduit for entry- and career-level STEM jobs that do not require a bachelor's degree, RAND's study offers a unique opportunity to investigate whether public-private partnerships are an effective model for STEM workforce development.

 - How do regional business leaders and sub-baccalaureate education and training programs collaborate to ensure that such programs are producing graduates who have acquired the necessary knowledge, skills, and abilities to succeed in the energy sector of the economy?

 - Do oil and gas industry-specific credential programs convey knowledge, skills, and abilities required of employers in the sub-baccalaureate STEM labor market?